rendybjunior/rendybjunior-old.github.io/_posts/2019-02-09-relearn-okr.md

 I found one article that helps me to understand OKR.
 I read it.
 I said to myself "This is no brainer, I'll just do it, it's super simple...".
 Then we drafted our first OKR.
 Months passed.
 We felt very few benefit we get from OKR, it's just like simple goal and target setting, with a necessary buzzword to make it viral.
 Then we went back to simple goal setting with usual SMART framework (Specific, Measurable, Attainable, Realistic, Time Bound).

-Recently I re-learn OKR, reading a book titled ["Measure What Matters" by John Doerr](https://www.goodreads.com/book/show/39286958-measure-what-matters), and turns out I implemented it wrong...
+Recently I re-learned OKR, reading a book titled ["Measure What Matters" by John Doerr](https://www.goodreads.com/book/show/39286958-measure-what-matters), and turns out I implemented it wrong...

 Here is what I learned.